AK-Homberger/ESP8266_AnchorChainControl_WLAN/README.md

 ![Picture2](https://github.com/AK-Homberger/ESP8266_AnchorChainContol_WLAN/blob/main/SchematicsD1MiniChainCounterWLAN.png)

-A pcb is available in the main folder: D1MiniChainCounterWLAN.kicad_pcb.
+A pcb layout is available in the main folder: "D1MiniChainCounterWLAN.kicad_pcb".

 You can order a PCB from Aisler.net: https://aisler.net/p/WJSHXVDM